 SPECIAL CONDITION 5.
 The effluent, alone or in combination with other sources, shall not cause a violation of any applicable water quality standard outlined in 35 III.
 Adm.
-Code 302.
+Code 302 and 303.

 SPECIAL CONDITION 6.
-The Permittee shall record monitoring results on Discharge Monitoring Report (DMR) Forms using one such form for each outfall each month.
+The Permittee shall record monitoring results on Discharge Monitoring Report (DMR) electronic forms using one such form for each outfall each month.